Best Affordable Places to Live in Nevada in 2025

 Nevada, a western state of about 3.2 million people, is one of the sunniest in the country.
-The south boasts mild winters, while the north experiences four seasons.
-It’s home to natural wonders, including stunning mountains, the Great Basin, and Lake Tahoe, the nation’s largest alpine lake, which straddles the border with California.
-Nevada is also the undisputed gaming capital of the U.S. with entertainment and gaming hot spots like Las Vegas and Reno.
+Southern areas boast mild winters, while the towns in the north can experience all four seasons.
+It’s also home to natural wonders, including stunning mountains, the Great Basin, and Lake Tahoe, the nation’s largest alpine lake, which straddles the border with California.
+And, of course, Nevada is the undisputed gaming capital of the U.S. with hot spots like Las Vegas and Reno.
+Vegas can be an amazing place to see live entertainment, such as at the jaw-dropping Sphere, too.

-The average cost of living in Nevada is just north of the national average, and the state’s average effective property tax rate is 0.48%, well below the national average of 0.99%, so you can likely find a place to meet your budget.
-Let’s take a look at the best affordable places to live in Nevada and the cost of living in some of Nevada’s big cities and smaller towns.
+The average cost of living in Nevada is just north of the national average, so you can likely find a place to suit your budget.
+Here’s a look at the best affordable places to live in Nevada and the cost of living in some of Nevada’s big cities and smaller towns.

 Best Places to Live in Nevada